wazeerkamdar/Data-Analysis-and-Data-Science/README.md

 Bellabeat-Analysis: A complete data analysis project performed in RStudio.
 Involves analysing fitness tracking data to generate marketing strategies for fitness tracking smart devices.

 Bellabeat-Presentation: A slideshow based on the above analysis, that would be used in a hypothetical presentation to company stakeholders.
+Please go to https://wazeerkamdar.github.io/ to view.